milescb/traccc-aaS/README.md

 ```
 cd client && python TracccTritionClient.py
 ```
-The `--architecture` tag can be used to toggle the cpu and gpu version via `-a cpu`, for instance.
 More info in the client directory.

 ## Building the backend